sdercolin/fecipher-vit-manual-en/connection.md

 # Connection

-1. Active main program "FECipherVit.exe" and enter your username.
+1. Run the main program "FECipherVit.exe" and enter your username.
-2. One of the player can connect to server: choose the server and click on "Create Room", if the Internet connects normally ,you will see the given room number on the message box after entering the game.
+2. Choose server and click on "Create Room".
+3. The connection window will disappear and the main window will open if you successfully connected to the server.
+Check your room number at the top of message box.

 ![](connection.png)

-3. Another player can now enter the given room number, click on " Join Room" to finish connecting.
+3. Tell the other player the room number you have just been assigned.
+The other player should choose server, enter the room number, and click on "Join Room" to get connected.

-4. If the game connection breaks, you can use the menu ->"game"->"international connect" to reopen this game.
-Do not close the program directly or the game will not be able to recover.
+4. If the connection breaks during games, you may click on "game" → "connection" in the menu bar to open this window and try to connect again.
+Don’t close this program directly or you will lose your game progress.

-5. You can watch other players' battle.
-After they start game,you can enter their room number and click "Join Room" to watch the game.
+5. You may battles between other players by entering their room number and click on "Join Room".